pmanzoni/phdunimed/cs_mqtt.md

 https://repl.it/@pmanzoni/sipubtest
 :::

-To check whether this is working we can use the previous code.
+To check whether this is working we can use the previous code `sisub.py` ... with a [slight modification.](https://repl.it/@pmanzoni/sisubforsipub#main.py)